Independent Bar & Independent Bench II

 Lawyers have no right to go on strike or even token strike.
 They cannot abstain from appearing in Courts in pursuance of a call for strike or boycott.
 These strikes interfere with administration of justice and put interests of clients in jeopardy.
 There is a duty owed [Ex-Capt.
 Harish Uppal, (2003) 2 SCC 45].
 This was also considered in Common Cause, (2006) 9 SCC 295 and Krishnakant Tamrakar, (2018) 17 SCC 27.

 To go on strike or to boycott Courts cannot be justified under Article 19(1)(a).
-It would affect the rights of others and more particularly, the right of speedy justice guaranteed under Articles 14 and 21.
+It would affect rights of others and more particularly, right of speedy justice guaranteed under Articles 14 and 21.

 Hon’ble Justice M.R.
 Shah, District Bar Association, Dehradun v.
 Ishwar Shandilya, [SLP (Civil) No. 5440 of 2020].